NVIDIA-RTX/NVIGI-Core/docs/ProgrammingGuideAI.md

 ## Input Slots

 Once we have our instance we need to provide input data slots that match the input signature for the given instance.
-The `InferenceInstance` provides and API to obtain input and output signatures at runtime but they can also be obtained from plugin's headers and source code.
+The `InferenceInstance` provides an API to obtain input and output signatures at runtime but they can also be obtained from the plugin's headers and source code.
 In this guide we will use the Automated Speech Recognition (ASR) as an example.

 ```cpp
 //!
 Audio data slot is coming from our previous step, note that we are using operator to convert audioData to InferenceDataAudio*